-However, there are those that range from truly tiny to only 2 – 3 feet in length.
-These are perfect when you’re pressed for space and we’ll look at four of the best small snakes to keep:
+There are snakes that range from truly tiny to a maximum of 2 to 3 feet in length.
+These are perfect when you’re pressed for space.
+Here are four of the best small snakes to keep as pets:

 - Brahminy snake (blind snake)